Reduction Complexities in Set Theory: Several Reduction Complexities

 The following lemma summarizes the main idea behind the argument:

-\begin{lemma} Let $F$, $G$ be functions mapping set of ordinals to sets of ordinals.
-Assume that there is a parameter-program $(P,\rho)$ such that, for some set $a$, $P^{F}(a,\rho)$ computes $G(a)$ and makes only finitely many calls to $F$. \begin{enumerate} \item If $F(x)\in L$ for all $x$ (i.e., $F(x)$ is parameter-OTM-computable), then $G(a)\in L$. \item If $F(x)$ is OTM-computable in the parameter $\rho$ for all $x$, then $G(a)$ is OTM-computable in the parameter $\rho$ and the input $a$. \end{enumerate} \end{lemma} \begin{proof} We only show (2); the proof for (1) is completely analogous.
+\begin{lemma} Let $F$, $G$ be functions mapping sets of ordinals to sets of ordinals.
+Assume that there is a parameter-program $(P,\rho)$ such that, for some set $a$, $P^{F}(a,\rho)$ computes $G(a)$ and makes only finitely many calls to $F$. \begin{enumerate} \item If $F(x)\in L$ for all $x$ (i.e., $F(x)$ is parameter-OTM-computable), then $G(a)\in L$. \item If $F(x)$ is OTM-computable in the parameter $\rho$ for all $x$, then $G(a)$ is OTM-computable in the parameter $\rho$ and the input $a$, for every input $a$. \end{enumerate} \end{lemma} \begin{proof} We only show (2); the proof for (1) is completely analogous.

 Let $\vec{v}=(v_{1},...,v_{k})$ be the sequence of values that $F$ returns in the finitely many calls to $F$.
-By assumption, let $(Q_{1},...,Q_{k}$ be OTM-programs that compute $v_{1},...,v_{k}$ in the parameter $\rho$, respectively.
+By assumption, let $Q_{1},...,Q_{k}$ be OTM-programs that compute $v_{1},...,v_{k}$ in the parameter $\rho$, respectively.
 Then we can modify $P$ to work as follows: For $i\leq k$, in the $i$-th call to $F$, it runs $Q_{i}(\rho)$ and uses the output as the return value of $F$.
 The computation will be (as a sequence of computational states) identical to that of $P^{F}(a,\rho)$, and thus have the same output; but it also a computation that only uses the input $a$ and the parameter $\rho$. \end{proof}

+Intuitively, one should expect that there is no better way to obtain separated sets from truth than considering each element of the given set separately.
+Under a moderate extra assumption, we can indeed prove this: